 Flatness is crucial to getting edge-to-edge sharpness across the entire frame - the depth of field of macro lenses is incredibly sensitive, so look for a film holder/carrier that has built-in mechanisms to keep the film flat.

-One of the most annoying aspects of digital camera scanning is that the need to remove dust.
+One of the most annoying aspects of digital camera scanning is the need to remove dust.
 Unlike traditional film scanners, there is no separate IR channel capture with digital cameras, making IR dust removal not possible.
 The best solution is to prevent dust from being on your film in the first place!

 Wear lint-free gloves whenever handling film - this will prevent oil from your skin and finger-print smudges from getting on the film.